 In line with the government's CRGs and the department's cost allocation policy, inflation and depreciation expenses have been adjusted in the cost base to reflect increased employee and supplier expenses in line with the Australian Public Service Workplace Bargaining Policy 2018 and government inflation estimates.
 Cost recovery of these activities is considered appropriate because industry directly benefits from having a system in place that allows the department to manage and respond to market access issues, including ensuring compliance with overseas country requirements.

-Changes to the cost base between the 2019-20 budget and 2020-21 forecast are outlined in Table 5 and Table 6.
+Table 5 and Table 6 outlines the changes to the cost base between the 2019-20 budget and 2020-21 forecast.